Debiased Orthogonal Boundary-Driven Efficient Noise Mitigation

 \subsection{Evaluation Setting}

 In this section, we briefly introduce the datasets and evaluation metrics used in the experiments.
-For more dataset and implementation details, please refer to Appendix.~\ref{sec:appendix_details_of_implementaion}. \paragraph{Datasets.} We evaluate our method on three downstream tasks with noisy labels, including one multimodal task and two visual tasks.
+For more dataset and implementation details, please refer to Appendix.~\ref{sec:appendix_details_of_implementaion}.

+\paragraph{Datasets.} We evaluate our method on three downstream tasks with noisy labels, including one multimodal task and two visual tasks.
 For the cross-modal matching task, we perform experiments on the \underline{MSCOCO}~\citep{mscoco} and \underline{Flickr30K}~\citep{flickr30k} datasets.
-Following NPC~\citep{NPC}, we further carry out evaluations on a real-world noisy dataset \underline{CC120K}.
+Following NPC~\citep{NPC}, we further carry out evaluations on a real-world noisy dataset \underline{CC120K} and \underline{CC3M}.
 For image classification tasks, experiments are conducted under three subsets of \underline{WebFG-496}~\citep{webFG}—Aircraft, Bird, and Car.
 For image retrieval tasks, we conduct experiments on the \underline{CARS98N} dataset under PRISM~\citep{retrieval_prism} setting.

 \paragraph{Evaluation Metrics.} For the image-text matching task, the recall value of the top-K retrieved results (R@K) is used.
 For classification tasks, accuracy serves as the evaluation metric.
 For the image retrieval task, we use Precision@1 and mAP@R for evaluation.